Derek Carr Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Matchup vs. Kansas City

-- In 11 matchups against the Chiefs, Carr averaged 249.4 passing yards per game, 8.1 yards below his over/under in Sunday's game.
+- In 11 matchups against the Chiefs, Carr averaged 249.4 passing yards per game, 8.1 yards fewer than his over/under in Sunday's game.

-- Carr threw one touchdown pass nine times and multiple TDs five times against the Chiefs.
+- Carr threw a touchdown pass nine times and multiple TDS five times over five of those matchups against the Chiefs.

 - Note: Carr's stats vs. Chiefs date back to 2016.

-- The Chiefs have the NFL's 21st-ranked pass defense this season, surrendering 263.8 yards per game through the air.
+- The Chiefs have the NFL's 21st-ranked pass defense this season, allowing 263.8 yards per game through the air.

-- The Chiefs have allowed 19 touchdowns through the air (1.6 per game).
-They are 15th in the NFL in that category.
+- The Chiefs' defense is 15th in the NFL, giving up 1.6 passing touchdowns per game.

 Recent Performances